kipkir/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists environment variables
+script that list all local variables and environment variables and functions